 …..

+[X] 3GPP TS 38.331: "NR; Radio Resource Control (RRC); Protocol specification".

 * * * * Second change * * * *

 L.1 Configuration and reporting

 As an alternative to configuration via MPD or OMA-DM, the QoE configuration can optionally be specified by the QoE Measurement Collection (QMC) functionality.
-In this case the QoE configuration is received via specific RRC [53] messages for UMTS and RRC [59] messages for LTE over the control plane, and the QoE reporting is also sent back via RRC messages over the control plane.
+In this case the QoE configuration is received via specific RRC [53] messages for UMTS, RRC [59] messages for LTE, and RRC messages for NR [X] over the control plane, and the QoE reporting is also sent back via RRC messages over the control plane.

 If QMC is supported, the UE shall support the following QMC functionalities:

-- QoE Configuration: The QoE configuration will be delivered via RRC to the UE as a container according to "Application Layer Measurement Configuration" (see [53]) for UMTS, and "measConfigApplicationLayer" (see [59]) for LTE.
-The container is an octet string with a maximum length of 1000 bytes,The container shall be uncompressed, and is then expected to conform to XML-formatted QoE configuration data according to clause L.2 in the current specification.
+- QoE Configuration: The QoE configuration will be delivered via RRC to the UE as a container according to "Application Layer Measurement Configuration" (see [53]) for UMTS, "measConfigAppLayer" (see [59]) for LTE and “AppLayerMeasConfig” (see [X]) for NR.
+The container is an octet string with gzip-encoded data (see [18]) stored in network byte order .
+The maximum size of the container is 1000 bytes for UMTS and LTE, and 8000 bytes for NR (see [X]).
+The container shall be uncompressed, and is then expected to conform to XML-formatted QoE configuration data according to clause L.2 in the current specification.
 This QoE Configuration shall be forwarded to the DASH client.
-The interface towards the RRC signalling is handled by the AT command +CAPPLEVMC [61].
+The interface towards the RRC signalling is handled by the AT command +CAPPLEVMC for UMTS and LTE, and AT command +CAPPLEVMCNR for NR [61].

 - QoE Metrics: QoE Metrics from the DASH client shall be XML-formatted according to clause 10.6 in the current specification.
-The XML data shall be compressed with gzip (see [18]) and stored in network byte order into an octet string container with a maximum length of 8000 bytes.The container shall be delivered via RRC to the RNC according to "Application Layer Measurement Reporting" (see [53]) for UMTS, and to the eNB according to "measReportApplicationLayer" (see [59]) for LTE.
-The behaviour if the compressed data is larger than 8000 bytes is unspecified in this version of the specification.
-The interface towards the RRC signalling is handled by the AT command +CAPPLEVMR [61].
+The XML data shall be compressed with gzip (see [18]) and stored in network byte order into an octet string container.
+The maximum size of the container is 8000 bytes for UMTS and LTE.
+For NR [X], the maximum size is 8000 bytes if RRC segmentation is not enabled, and 144000 bytes if enabled.
+The container shall be delivered via RRC to the RNC according to "Application Layer Measurement Reporting" (see [53]) for UMTS, to the eNB according to "measReportAppLayer" (see [59]) for LTE, and to the gNB according to “MeasurementReportAppLayer” (see [X]) for NR.
+The behaviour if the compressed data is larger than the maximum container size is unspecified in this version of the specification.
+The interface towards the RRC signalling is handled by the AT command +CAPPLEVMR for UMTS and LTE, and AT command +CAPPLEVMRNR for NR[61].

-- The UE shall also set the QMC capability "QoE Measurement Collection for streaming services" (see [53]) to TRUE for UMTS, and include the QMC capability "qoe-MeasReport" (see [59]) for LTE.
+- The UE shall also set the QMC capability "QoE Measurement Collection for streaming services" (see [53]) to TRUE for UMTS, include the QMC capability "qoe-MeasReport" (see [59]) for LTE and include the QMC capability “qoe-Streaming-MeasReport” (see [X]) for NR.

-- The QoE configuration AT command +CAPPLEVMC [61] may also indicate with an Within-area Indication if the UE is inside or outside a wanted geographic area.
+- The QoE configuration AT command +CAPPLEVMC or AT command +CAPPLEVMCNR [61] may also indicate with an Within-area Indication if the UE is inside or outside a wanted geographic area.
 Such an indication may arrive with or without any QoE configuration container attached.
 If the DASH client is informed that it is not inside the area, it shall not start any new QoE measurements even if it has received a valid QoE configuration container, but shall continue measuring for already started sessions.

-- When a new session is started, the QoE reporting AT command +CAPPLEVMR [61] shall be used to send a Recording Session Indication.
+- When a new session is started, the QoE reporting AT command +CAPPLEVMR or AT command +CAPPLEVMRNR [61] shall be used to send a Recording Session Indication.
 Such an indication does not contain any QoE report, but indicates that QoE recording has started for a session.